LearnWeb3DAO/hardhat-verification/README.md

   }
   ```

 - We will install `dotenv` package to be able to import the env file and use it in our config.
-Open up a terminal pointing at`hardhat-tutorial` directory and execute this command
+Open up a terminal pointing at`hardhat-verification` directory and execute this command

   ```bash
   npm install dotenv
   ```

 - Mumbai network is one of the testnet's on Polygon.
 We will learn today how to verify our contracts on mumbai.
-- Now create a `.env` file in the `hardhat-tutorial` folder and add the following lines, use the instructions in the comments to get your `ALCHEMY_API_KEY_URL`, `MUMBAI_PRIVATE_KEY` and `POLYGONSCAN_KEY`.If you dont have Mumbai on MetaMask, you can follow [this](https://portal.thirdweb.com/guides/get-matic-on-polygon-mumbai-testnet-faucet) to add it to your MetaMask, make sure that the account from which you get your mumbai private key is funded with mumbai matic, you can get some from [here](https://faucet.polygon.technology/).
+- Now create a `.env` file in the `hardhat-verification` folder and add the following lines, use the instructions in the comments to get your `ALCHEMY_API_KEY_URL`, `MUMBAI_PRIVATE_KEY` and `POLYGONSCAN_KEY`.If you dont have Mumbai on MetaMask, you can follow [this](https://portal.thirdweb.com/guides/get-matic-on-polygon-mumbai-testnet-faucet) to add it to your MetaMask, make sure that the account from which you get your mumbai private key is funded with mumbai matic, you can get some from [here](https://faucet.polygon.technology/).

   ```bash
     // Go to https://www.alchemyapi.io, sign up, create